 The Model 4300 DNA Analysis System was introduced in 2003.
 The Model 4300 System included comprehensive application packages for DNA sequencing, Microsatellite analysis, AFLP® analysis, reverse genetics (TILLING®), and SNP discovery (Ecotilling).

-The Aerius Automated Infrared Imaging System was released in 2004.
+Three years after the Odyssey’s release, the Odyssey Sa Automated Infrared Imaging System was introduced.
 It was designed to work with automated microplate stacking systems to automate infrared plate-based assays, such as In-Cell Western Assays.

-The Odyssey Fc Imaging System premiered in 2010 and offers quantitative Western blot analysis with both near-infrared (NIR) and chemiluminescent detection.
-It is similar to the original Odyssey in that it allows for NIR two-color scanning for simultaneous detection of two protein targets, or the use of one channel for normalization.
-The Odyssey Fc offers convenience to labs that use both NIR and chemiluminescent detection methods.
+The Odyssey Fc Imaging System premiered in 2010 and offers quantitative Western blot analysis with NIR and chemiluminescent detection.
+The Odyssey Fc Imager was intentionally designed to offer convenience to labs that use both detection methods.
+As with the original Odyssey Imager, it allows for NIR two-color scanning for simultaneous detection of two protein targets or the use of one channel for normalization.

-The Odyssey CLx Infrared Imaging System was released in 2011.
-It is the next step in Odyssey infrared imaging technology, with a new AutoScan function that saves time and increases the available dynamic range to greater than six logs.
-The Odyssey CLx is the most flexible and multifunctional platform of all Odyssey imaging systems.
+One year after the Odyssey Fc Imager, LI-COR released the Odyssey CLx Infrared Imaging System.
+It is considered the next step in Odyssey infrared imaging technology; its AutoScan function saves time and increases the available dynamic range to an industry-leading dynamic range of greater than six logs.
+The Odyssey CLx Imager continues to be a flexible and multifunctional platform.

-In early 2013 LI-COR debuted its latest innovation, the C-DiGit® Blot Scanner, an affordable digital replacement for traditional film-based methods of performing chemiluminescent Western blots.
-The C-DiGit Blot Scanner collects a single digital film image that contains a wide range of ‘exposures’ that represents all options that would be available with film.
+LI-COR debuted its latest innovation, the C-DiGit® Blot Scanner, in 2013.
+This technology offers an affordable and more accurate digital replacement for traditional, film-based methods of performing chemiluminescent Western blots.
+The C-DiGit Blot Scanner improves these traditional methods by collecting a single digital image with a wider dynamic range for more accurate data.